 No, an authority’s notice of acceptance of PSAA’s invitation to opt in means it is opted in for the duration of the compulsory appointing period (five years from 2018/19), unless the body ceases to exist or the body ceases to fall within the classes of authorities for which PSAA is the appointing person.Read more

-If an authority chooses not to opt in to the appointing person arrangements, what local arrangements will they need to put in place?
+If an authority has chosen not to opt in to the appointing person arrangements, what local arrangements need to be put in place?

-All relevant authorities listed in schedule 2 of the Local Audit and Accountability Act 2014 (the Act), whether they opt in or not, are required to comply with Part 3 of the Act in relation to the appointment of local auditors.
-Section 7 of the Act requires a relevant authority to appoint a local auditor […]Read more
+All relevant authorities listed in schedule 2 of the Local Audit and Accountability Act 2014 (the Act), whether they have opted in or not, are required to comply with Part 3 of the Act in relation to the appointment of local auditors.
+Section 7 of the Act requires a relevant authority to appoint a local […]Read more

 What will be the future arrangements under the appointing person scheme for certifying grant claims?

-PSAA’s audit contracts from 2018/19 will cover the audit of accounts only.
-PSAA has no power under the Local Audit and Accountability Act 2014 to make arrangements or appointments for assurance on grant claims and returns, and its appointing person arrangements will cover opted-in bodies only.
-Where government departments require assurance as grant paying bodies, […]Read more
+PSAA’s audit contracts from 2018/19 cover the audit of accounts of opted-in bodies only.
+PSAA has no power under the Local Audit and Accountability Act 2014 or the Regulations to make arrangements or appointments for assurance on grant claims and returns.
+Where government departments require assurance as grant paying bodies, tripartite agreements are required.
+Under […]Read more

-The independence requirements for all auditors within the local public audit regime are the same whether locally appointed, or part of the appointing person regime.
+The independence requirements for all auditors in the local public audit regime are the same, whether locally appointed, or part of the appointing person regime.
 These requirements are specified by the Financial Reporting Council in the Ethical Standard and applied to local public audit as determined by the NAO.
 The services that an auditor can […]Read more

 How will the appointing person scheme deal with an authority that is dissatisfied with its auditor and wants a change (e.g. because of quality, relationships, or a conflict of interest)?